Every time I go abroad, I always try to learn a few basic words and phrases.

 My pronunciation is often atrocious and I make lots of mistakes but it always makes my trips much nicer because people appreciate the effort and don’t see me as yet another tourist.

-If you go to Paris and only speak English, locals will often feel that you don’t respect them and may treat you rudely.
+If you go to Paris and only speak English, locals may think you don’t respect their culture and be annoyed.

 They may also avoid you because they are afraid to speak English, a language they don’t necessarily know well.